mmo80/alpaca-webui/README.md

 # Alpaca WebUI for Ollama
-This is a web UI for ollama with markup formatting and code highlighting.
+This is a web UI for ollama with markup formatting and code highlighting.<br>
 <a href="https://github.com/mmo80/alpaca-webui/actions/workflows/integrations.yml">
 <img src="https://github.com/mmo80/alpaca-webui/actions/workflows/integrations.yml/badge.svg" />
 </a>